theprimarybrain/theprimarybrain.github.io/_posts/2024-08-23-Beach-Scavenger-Hunt.md

 author: Laurin Brainard
 categories: [Outdoor Learning]
 tags: [beach, outdoor learning]
-flodesk:
+flodesk: 66c8faa16366b71fc8ff1598
 image:
   feature: beach-scavenger-hunt.jpg
   teaser: beach-scavenger-hunt-teaser.jpg
   credit: Laurin Brainard
   creditlink: ""
 ---
 Let's take learning to the beach!
 There is no better way to fill our summer days than with a quick trip to the beach.
-We are local to the beach, so I love to find ways we can take our learning to the beach all through the year!
+Since we are local to the beach, I love to find ways we can take our learning to the beach during all 4 seasons of the year.

+This scavenger hunt is perfect for outdoor learning so that we can go to the beach all year long!

 <div id="fd-form-66c8faa16366b71fc8ff1598"></div>
 <script>